merlinepedra/OD1N/README.md

 > *test to find SQL Injection and XSS vulnerabilities

-> *Options to load ANTI-CSRF token
+> *Options to load ANTI-CSRF token each request

 > *Options to use random proxy per request